How can sedation help?

 At Castle Hill Dental care, we offer 2 forms of conscious sedation.
-Unlike general anaesthetic in a major hospital, you will be full capable of responding to the dentist throughout your treatment.
+Call Us today to find out more

 IV Sedation

-Typically, patients under IV sedation will “wake-up” and have no recollection the procedure itself or feel like no time has passed.
+Typically, patients under IV sedation will “wake-up” and have no recollection of the procedure itself or feel like no time has passed.

-Although IV sedation is an effective sedation method, it is not recommended for
+Although IV sedation is an effective sedation method, it is not recommended for the following people:

-- Pregnant women
+• Pregnant women

-- Patients with lung or kidney problems
+• If you have lung or kidney problems

-- Patients with any existing allergies to sedative agents
+• People with any existing allergies to sedative agents

 Inhalation Sedation